Family Stories

 10. George Gabbedey b.
 1850 J Quarter in STEPNEY Volume 02 Page 586.
 (Mother's maiden name listed as OSBORN).
 Died, aged 1, 1851 J Quarter in STEPNEY Volume 02 Page 381.

 On Henry William's baptism, the family's address was listed as 70 Anchor and Hope Alley, (Browns Quay, Wapping), St. George in the East and Henry Ralph's occupation listed as Labourer.
-Later, on daughter Louisa's marriage in 1863, he is described as a Shipwright (as were his father and grandfather.)
-As I've seen before, once Civil Registration had been introduced in 1837, this family appear to have given up on baptisms.
-And which former name has been used on each of those registrations for the mother's maiden name looks random, however, I suppose it depends on how the question was asked.
+Later, on daughter Louisa's marriage in 1863, he was described as a Shipwright (as were his father and grandfather.)
+Once Civil Registration was introduced in 1837, they appear to have given up on baptisms.
+And what has been used on birth registrations for the mother's maiden name looks random, however, I suppose it depends on how the question was asked - 'maiden name' and 'former name', for example, would elicit two different answers if a woman had been married before.

 In 1841, in Charles Square, St George, Tower Hamlets, were Henry Gabbedey (35), Elizabeth Gabbedy (33), Eliza Sheldrick (10), Henry Gabbedey (6), John Gabbedey (5), James Gabbedey (4) and Louisa Ann Gabbedey (2).